Luca Koleosho: United States

 In August 2019, Koleosho appeared with the United States U15 team, making four appearances.

 In April 2022, Koleosho was called up to a United States under-20 training camp in Carson, California.
 After his call-up to Canada's senior side in June 2022, Koleosho confirmed he had not closed the door on representing the United States.

 Canada

 Koleosho was called up to the Canada senior national team for a friendly and two CONCACAF Nations League matches in June 2022.
 He departed the camp after the cancellation of the Iran friendly and the subsequent cancellation of the replacement Panama friendly.
 In September 2022, Koleosho was re-called to Canada ahead of friendlies against Qatar and Uruguay.
+In May 2023, Koleosho was listed on the Canada preliminary rosters for the 2023 CONCACAF Nations League Finals.

 Italy

 In March 2023, Koleosho accepted a call-up to the Italy under-19 national team, joining a training camp in preparation to the Elite round of the qualifications to the 2023 UEFA European Under-19 Championship.
-He was subsequently included in the 20-men squad that took part in the aforementioned round.
+He was subsequently included in the 20-man squad that took part in the aforementioned round.
+He debuted with them as a late substitute in a 0–0 friendly tie with Slovenia U19 on March 25.

+In June 2023, he was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.

+On November 21, 2023, he made his debut for the Italian under-21 national team in a 2025 UEFA European Under-21 Championship qualifying match against the Republic of Ireland.